The best checked luggage of 2021 | CNN Underscored

 - Capacity test: We packed the Away Medium suitcase to the brim, and set the contents as our standard amount.
 We then packed each suitcase to see how well it fit that standard amount, taking note if everything fit, if it was harder to zip up the suitcase or if there was extra room.

 - General maneuverability: We wheeled each packed suitcase around our apartment building and on the sidewalk and streets.
-We purposely went over cracks and rough terrain to see how easy each suitcase would tilt and tip.
+We purposely went over cracks and rough terrain to see how easily each suitcase would tilt and tip.
 We also weaved the suitcase around to see how hard it was to change directions.

-- Wheel maneuverability: We paid attention to any rattling or stiffness we felt in the wheels while rolling each suitcase around, and while outside made sure to see if the wheels got stuck on cracks.
+- Wheel maneuverability: We paid attention to any rattling or stiffness we felt in the wheels while rolling each suitcase around, and while outside made sure to notice if the wheels got stuck on cracks.

 - Carrying experience: We carried each packed suitcase up and down several flights of stairs to see how comfortable the handles were and how comfortable each was to carry.

-- Handle: We took note of how sturdy the handle was, how comfortable it was to hold and pull in our hand, how many height settings it has and if it was easy to pull in and out, especially when fully packed.
+- Handle: We took note of how sturdy the handle was, how comfortable it was to hold and pull, how many height settings it had and if it was easy to pull in and out, especially when the bag was fully packed.

 - Zippers: We zipped and unzipped each packed bag several times to see if the zippers would snag.
 We also took note of how smooth each zipper felt.